nikhilaravi/serverless-graphql-app/README.md

-# serverless-graphql-app
+# Serverless GraphQL Jukebox
 Front end and GraphiQL IDE for serverless graphql jukebox app.

-The code for the creation of a lambda function and api gateway endpoint can be found here [https://github.com/nikhilaravi/serverless-graphql](https://github.com/nikhilaravi/serverless-graphql)
+***The code for the creation of a lambda function and api gateway endpoint can be found here [https://github.com/nikhilaravi/serverless-graphql](https://github.com/nikhilaravi/serverless-graphql)
 Follow the steps to create the api and lambda first!!
-You'll need an api invoke url in order to deploy the UI.
+You'll need an api invoke url in order to deploy the UI.***

 **Demo app:** [http://gql-v1.s3-website-us-east-1.amazonaws.com/app/](http://gql-v1.s3-website-us-east-1.amazonaws.com/app/)